GoogleCloudPlatform/gke-cloud-sql-postgres-demo/README.md

 application container in the same Kubernetes Engine pod.

 ## Architecture
-The application and its sidecar container are deployed in a single k8s pod running on the only node in the Kubernetes Engine cluster.
+The application and its sidecar container are deployed in a single Kubernetes (k8s) pod running on the only node in the Kubernetes Engine cluster.
 The application communicates with the Cloud SQL instance via the Cloud SQL Proxy process listening on localhost.